[Tsuruoka City, Yamagata Prefecture] Tsuruoka City is home to four national hot spring resorts

 Yura Onsen, facing the Yura Coast where the legend of Yaotome remains ©Travel to Yamagata

-Yura Onsen is a resort-style hot spring resort overlooking the beautiful scenery of Yura Coast, which has been selected as one of Japan's Top 100 Beaches and Japan's Top 100 Comfortable Bathing Beaches (selected by the Ministry of the Environment), and where Prince Hachiko, the founder of Mt.
-Haguro, is said to have landed.
-It will be designated as a national hot spring resort in 2022 (Reiwa 4), and the water quality is sodium-calcium sulfate spring, with a source temperature of 59°C. There are eight hot spring facilities, including hot spring inns and guesthouses.
+Yura Onsen is a resort-style hot spring area boasting beautiful scenery, selected as one of Japan's Top 100 Beaches and one of Japan's Top 100 Swimming Beaches (selected by the Ministry of the Environment), and overlooking the Yura coast, where Prince Hachiko, the founder of Mount Haguro, is said to have landed.
+Itwas designated a National Health Resort Hot Spring in 2022 (Reiwa 4), and its spring water is a sodium-calcium sulfate spring with a source temperature of 59℃.
+There are eight hot spring facilities in total, including hot spring inns and guesthouses.

 The "Yaotome Legend" is a legend about the founding of Mount Haguro, in which Prince Hachiko, who was drifting off the coast of Yura, was beckoned to the beach of Yura by eight young women playing flutes from atop a rock, and was then guided to Mount Haguro by a three-legged crow